|Senior Kassady Murphy projects to anchor the throws for the Scots this year.|

 "As a senior, we're confident that Carolyn will be very excited about branching out (with national aspirations) in the pentathlon and heptathlon," shared Rice.
 "Carolyn's always been a great team member in terms of doing multiple events at the championship meets to enhance the overall team outcome."

 Webster, who also regularly competes in the long jump and 60- and 100-meter hurdles is one of three Scots with major scoring potential in the jumps among the returning letterwinners.
 Webster's joined here by senior Mallory Crane and junior Akwia Tilton.

 "We're excited about the jumps," said Rice.
 "We feel our jumps specialists can be a big part of our conference teams, especially with three letterwinners being able to score within those events."

 On the track, Rice has several veteran leaders capable of setting the tone, starting with middle-distance and relay anchor Emani Kelley, who is coming off an all-conference season on the cross country course.
 Junior Korri Palmer and senior Erika Womack are the Scots top returning sprinters, and both have made their mark as well on relays.

 "We have a strong core of sprinters back in the fold who also factor in heavily on relays," said Rice.
 "Here at the College, we always put a strong emphasis on our relays.
 We're excited about the possibility the women's relays have at being all-conference and challenging for the relay titles."

 While Webster is the clear-cut team leader in the hurdles, the Scots do have some up-and-coming talent among the returnees.
-Junior Audrey Cordova has "untapped potential," per Rice, while sophomore Ciara Hudson gained experience in the hurdles last year and is forecasted to see even more action there this year.
+Junior Audrey Cordova has "untapped potential," per Rice, while sophomore Larkin Hudson gained experience in the hurdles last year and is forecasted to see even more action there this year.

 Shifting to the longer distances, Rice has plenty of optimism and high expectations for his middle-distance, distance, and steeplechase student-athletes.